longrongyang/LNCIS/README.md

   ```shell
   ./tools/dist_train.sh ${CONFIG_FILE} ${GPU_NUM} --resume-from ${MODEL_PATH}
   ```
-  The second stage needs use the model trained in the stage.
+  The second stage needs use the model trained in the first stage.

   Other datasets should apply similar settings.